butcherg/wavedcc/README.md

 All this assumes you're compiling on the Raspberry Pi itself, but the Makefile can be easily modified to cross-compile, e.g., with a buildroot toolchain.

+All code in this repository is Copyright 2021 by Glenn Butcher, all rights reserved.
+However, I license its use under the MIT
+License.

 Have Fun!